SamerAlsayegh/node-steam-bot-manager/README.md

 - Enter the password of the bot [The credentials are not yet checked, so be sure of the credentials.]
 - Main menu will appear with new bot.
 - Use arrow keys to choose the bot you want to manage.

-### Management tools:
- - Chat (1-to-1 chats | or you may program your own handlers)
- - Send trade (1-to-1 trades | or you may program your own handlers)
- - Calculate Inventory (quick run-through of inventory worth - not yet completed)
- - Logout (logout of chat - Working on fixing some functionality)
- - Manage
-    - Enable/Disable 2-factor-authentication
-    - Generate the auth-code (for 2-factor-authentication)
-    - Retrieve API key
- - Delete (delete account - but does not unregister the 2-factor-authentication if enabled.)